How I Preserve Food: Making Jam Without Added Pectin

 Learning to make jam and jelly is one of the first canning skills I mastered.
-Water bath processing is easy to do, inexpensive to begin, and is a great way to get a lot of food storage saved in a short amount of time.
+Water bath canning is easy to do, inexpensive to begin, and is a great way to get a lot of emergency food supplies saved in a short amount of time (Check out some of our best food storage tips in 10 of our most popular posts on the topic).

-Jams and jellies are an important part of your food storage.
-They can be used on more than toast, and let’s face it, sweetness is essential if you are in a stressful situation.
+Jams and jellies are an important part of your prepared pantry, when Setting up that 3-month food supply.
+They can be used on more than toast, and let’s face it, the sweetness is essential if you are in a stressful situation.

 If you’re in a “jam” and have fruit to process and no pectin available, you are still in business.